-ALTERNATE PAGE FOR INTERNATIONAL PROSPECTUS

-SUBJECT TO COMPLETION

-PRELIMINARY PROSPECTUS DATED APRIL 25, 1996

-Of the 4,271,015 shares (the "Shares") of Class B common stock, par value \$.01 per share (the "Class B common stock"), of Continental Airlines, Inc. (the "Company" or "Continental") offered hereby, 854,203 Shares are being offered outside the United States and Canada by the International Underwriters (the "International Offering"), and 3,416,812 Shares are being concurrently offered in the United States and Canada by the U.S. Underwriters (the "U.S. Offering" and, together with International Offering, the "Offering").
++INFORMATION CONTAINED HEREIN IS SUBJECT TO COMPLETION OR AMENDMENT.
+A +REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE +SECURITIES AND EXCHANGE COMMISSION.
+THESE SECURITIES MAY NOT BE SOLD NOR MAY +OFFERS TO BUY BE ACCEPTED PRIOR TO THE TIME THE REGISTRATION STATEMENT +BECOMES EFFECTIVE.
+THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL OR +THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE +SECURITIES IN ANY STATE IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE +UNLAWFUL PRIOR TO REGISTRATION OR QUALIFICATION UNDER THE SECURITIES LAWS OF + +ANY SUCH STATE.
+ALTERNATE PAGE FOR INTERNATIONAL PROSPECTUS SUBJECT TO COMPLETION PRELIMINARY PROSPECTUS DATED APRIL , 1996 PROSPECTUS 4,271,015 SHARES CONTINENTAL AIRLINES, INC. CLASS B COMMON STOCK Of the 4,271,015 shares (the "Shares") of Class B common stock, par value \$.01 per share (the "Class B common stock"), of Continental Airlines, Inc. (the "Company" or "Continental") offered hereby, 854,203 Shares are being offered outside the United States and Canada by the International Underwriters (the "International Offering"), and 3,416,812 Shares are being concurrently offered in the United States and Canada by the U.S. Underwriters (the "U.S. Offering" and, together with International Offering, the "Offering").
 The offering price and underwriting discounts and commissions of the International Offering and the U.S. Offering are identical.
 See "Underwriting."
 All of the Shares offered hereby are being sold by Air Canada, a Canadian corporation ("Air Canada") and certain partners of Air Partners, L.P., a Texas limited partnership ("Air Partners") (collectively, the "Selling Stockholders").
 See "Principal and Selling Stockholders."
 Continental will not receive any of the proceeds from the sale of the Shares by the Selling Stockholders.
 The Class B common stock is listed on the New York Stock Exchange, Inc. (the "NYSE") under the trading symbol "CAI.B."
-On April 23, 1996, the last reported sale price of the Class B common stock on the NYSE was \$57 1/2 per share.
-See "Market Price of Common Stock and Dividends."
+On April 19, 1996, the last reported sale price of the Class B common stock on the NYSE Composite Tape was \$59 3/8 per share.
+See "Market Price of Common Stock and Dividends.'
 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED IN EVALUATING AN INVESTMENT IN THE SHARES, SEE "RISK FACTORS" ON PAGES 13 TO 16.
 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-PRICE TO UNDERWRITING PROCEEDS TO SELLING PUBLIC DISCOUNT(1) STOCKHOLDERS(2)

-Per Share.....\$ \$ \$ Total(3).....\$ \$ \$
+PRICE TO UNDERWRITING PROCEEDS TO SELLING PUBLIC DISCOUNT(1) STOCKHOLDERS(2) Per Share.....\$ \$ \$ Total(3).....\$ \$ -----(1) The Company and the Selling Stockholders have severally agreed to indemnify the several Underwriters against certain liabilities, including liabilities

-- (1) The Company and the Selling Stockholders have severally agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting."(2) The Company has agreed to pay certain expenses of the Offering estimated at - (2) The Company has agreed to pay certain expenses of the Offering estimated at \$. - (3) Air Canada has granted the U.S. Underwriters a 30-day option to purchase up to 200,000 additional shares of Class B common stock on the same terms and conditions as set forth above.
+- under the Securities Act of 1933, as amended.
+See "Underwriting." - (2) The Company has agreed to pay certain expenses of the Offering estimated at - (3) Air Canada has granted the U.S. Underwriters a 30-day option to purchase up to 200,000 additional shares of Class B common stock on the same terms and conditions as set forth above.
 If all such additional shares are purchased by the Underwriters, the total Price to Public will be \$, the total Underwriting Discount will be \$ and the total Proceeds to Selling Stockholders will be \$.
 See "Underwriting."